ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 ## Data Entities {#model-data-entities}

+### sdth:DataInstance {#model-datainstance}
+An sdth:DataInstance is a collection of values created in a computer memory during the execution of an sdth:Program.
+An sdth:DataInstance may be any kind of data collection, including arrays, matrices, lists, and datacubes.
+SDTH pays special attention to instances of dataframes and variables, which are the data collections most often used in statistical analysis.
+The sdth:DataframeInstance and sdth:VariableInstance described below are sub-classes of sdth:DataInstance.

+**has super-class**
+- prov:Entity, provone:Data

+**is in domain of**
+- sdth:hasName, sdth:wasDerivedFrom

+**is in range of**
+- sdth:producesData, sdth:consumesData, sdth:wasDerivedFrom

 ###  sdth:FileInstance {#model-fileinstance}
-An sdth:FileInstance is a persistent version of an sdth:DataframeInstance stored on a medium, such as a disk, tape, CD-ROM, or non-volatile memory storage device.
-The data in an sdth:FileInstance is stored in columns (variables) and rows.  sdth:FileInstances may be in a variety of formats.
-File formats used by statistical analysis programs usually store some metadata about variables, such as data type and label.
+An sdth:FileInstance is a persistent object stored on a medium, such as a disk, tape, CD-ROM, or non-volatile memory storage device.  sdth:FileInstances may be in any format.
+File formats used by statistical analysis programs to store dataframes usually include some metadata about variables, such as data type and label.
 Simple formats, like comma-separated values (CSV), which contain very little metadata describing the meaning and attributes of values, may be accompanied by a separate metadata file.

 An sdth:FileInstance is created by an sdth:ProgramStep that executes an operation represented as an sdth:savesFile.